Licensed Marriage and Family Therapist (LMFT, LPC, LCSW)

 Communicate and enforce all aquatics policies and procedures with staff and campers at the pool and waterfront.

-Communicate with co-counselor and supervisor appropriately to balance responsibilities as a lifeguard with responsibilities as a cabin counselor.
+Communicate with co-counselor and supervisor appropriately to balance responsibilities as a program instructor with responsibilities of a cabin counselor.

 Actively participate in camp programming outside of aquatic activities including evening activities, camper choice time, bus duty, and more.